 The Mustang is a free-roaming feral horse of the North American west that first descended from horses brought to the Americas by the Spanish.
 In 1971, the United States Congress recognized Mustangs as "living symbols of the historic and pioneer spirit of the West, which continue to contribute to the diversity of life forms within the Nation and enrich the lives of the American people."

-Charlotte is a Welsh/Shetland pony and the newest member of Equi-Ed's herd.
+Charlotte is a Welsh/Shetland pony.
 She's small in size and big in heart.

 Welsh ponies originated in Wales are known for their good temperament, hardiness, and free-moving gaits.
 Shetland ponies are hardy and strong, in part because the breed developed in the harsh conditions of the Shetland Isles.
 In appearance, Shetlands have small heads, a short, muscular neck, a compact, stocky body and short, strong legs.

-Karma is a gentle chestnut grade mare.
+Karma is a gentle Quarter Horse/ Mustang mare.
 She is very social, both with people, and her horse pals.
-She is the newest addition to the program.

 Mike is a happy and handsome Haflinger.
 A horse of many talents, Mike rides and drives, and has been in parades, shows, and even an endurance event.